-The Directors are responsible for preparing the Directors' report and the financial statements in accordance with applicable law and regulation.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.

-Company law requires the Directors to prepare financial statements for each financial year.
+Company law requires the Directors to prepare financial statements for each financial 53 week period.
 Under that law the Directors have prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law).
-Under Company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing the financial statements, the Directors are required to:

-Directors' report for the year ended 28 September 2019 (continued)
+Directors' report for the year ended 3 October 2020 (continued)